Last Updated: November 2023

 Tax Liens

-Investing in real estate tax liens can be an alternative strategy for real estate investors looking to generate passive income and potentially acquire properties at a discounted price.
+Investing in real estate tax liens can be an alternative strategy for real estate investors looking to generate income and potentially acquire properties at a discounted price.
 Tax liens are legal claims placed by local public government bodies, on properties that are delinquent on their property taxes.
 Investors can purchase these liens at auctions, to potentially earn attractive returns and, in some cases, even obtain ownership of the property.

 Fractional